 The development of this capacity-building process for CBOs and Municipalities will set a precedent that will open opportunities from other sources so that organized groups and municipalities with installed capacities can generate programmes and financing for the benefit of communities and their livelihoods.
-The process must generate experiences and lessons learned that must be documented, systematized, and shared
+The process must generate experiences and lessons learned that must be documented, systematized, and shared.

-- ✓ Magnitude / scope: Key actor of coastal districts in the programme area - ✓ Location: MiAmbiente Adaptation Platform with access to OBC and Municipal staff. - ✓ Beneficiaries: Communities, their livelihoods and the municipalities in the programme's intervention area. - ✓ Objectives: Strengthen local capacities for the management of adaptation programmes with a local perspective. - ✓ Inter-institutional coordination: Ministry of the Environment with other key actors such as: Ministry of Agricultural Development, Water Resources Authority, Tourism Authority of Panama, local authorities, Community, Cooperatives and Associations. - ✓ Applicable technical standards: Executive Decree No. 135 of April 30, 2021, which regulates Chapter I of Title V of the Sole Text of Law 41 of July 1, 1998, General Environment of the Republic of Panama, on adaptation to Global Climate Change, and dictates other provisions.
+- ✓ Magnitude / scope: Key actor of coastal districts in the programme area - Location: MiAmbiente Adaptation Platform with access to OBC and Municipal staff.
+The districts prioritized are the districts of Chitre, Parita, Aguadulce, Nata, Anton and Chame, districts with the greatest vulnerability to sea level rise (see Map 5) - ✓ Beneficiaries: Communities, their livelihoods and the municipalities in the programme's intervention area. - ✓ Objectives: Strengthen local capacities for the management of adaptation programmes with a local perspective. - Inter-institutional coordination: Ministry of the Environment with other key actors such as: Ministry of Agricultural Development, Water Resources Authority, Tourism Authority of Panama, local authorities, Community, Cooperatives and Associations. - Applicable technical standards: Executive Decree No. 135 of April 30, 2021, which regulates Chapter I of Title V of the Sole Text of Law 41 of July 1, 1998, General Environment of the Republic of Panama, on adaptation to Global Climate Change, and dictates o ther provisions.